David William Murray, 3rd Earl of Mansfield

-David William Murray, 3rd Earl of Mansfield, KT (7 March 1777 – 18 February 1840) was a British army officer and peer.
-Mansfield served as Lord Lieutenant of Clackmannanshire from 1803 until his death.
+David William Murray, 3rd Earl of Mansfield, KT (7 March 1777 – 18 February 1840) was a British army officer and peer, who served as Lord Lieutenant of Clackmannanshire from 1803 until his death.

-Family
+Early life

-David William Murray was born in Paris in 1777 to David Murray, then 7th Viscount Stormont, and Louisa, daughter of Charles Cathcart, 9th Lord Cathcart.
-In 1792 Murray's father succeeded to his uncle William Murray's 1792 creation of the Mansfield earldom; Murray himself succeeded in 1796, inheriting Kenwood House in Camden, London.
+Murray was born in Paris in 1777 to David Murray, then 7th Viscount Stormont, by his second wife Louisa, daughter of Charles Cathcart, 9th Lord Cathcart and Jane Hamilton.
+In 1792 Murray's father succeeded to his uncle William Murray's 1792 creation of the Mansfield earldom and became 2nd Earl of Mansfield in 1793; Murray succeeded his father in 1796 as 3rd Earl of Mansfield and inheriting Kenwood House in Camden, London.

-On 16 September 1797 Mansfield married Frederica, daughter of William Markham, Archbishop of York.
-They had nine children: